 Living European Rivers

 They move the water that feeds our fields and satisfies our thirst, they nurture plains and coasts.
 Rivers and wetlands make life move and much more.
-They contribute to our quality of life and can ease our adaptation to climate change.
+They contribute to our quality of life and are essential for our adaptation to climate change.
 Despite their huge value, in Europe we have been abusing our rivers for centuries, resulting in 60% of them being in bad health, causing huge declines in biodiversity and also in those benefits they provide to people.

 Rivers are not pipes.
 Within the Living European Rivers Initiative, WWF is working to shift how we see and manage rivers to ultimately shift their status.
-We are working together with local communities, authorities, scientists, business and investors to create a movement across Europe that changes the rules of the game.
+Together with local communities, authorities, scientists, business and investors, WWF will create a movement across Europe that changes the rules of the game.
 For our rivers, and for you.

 Free Flowing Rivers

 More than 30,000 dams and a still unknown number of obstacles in rivers and wetlands.
-Still, Europe keeps some free flowing rivers and wetland gems for which protection WWF is working, joining forces to reduce threats from poor management and infrastructure development –for hydropower, navigation, agriculture or flood risk management-.Free-flowing Rivers Initiative
+Still, Europe keeps some free flowing rivers and wetland gems for which protection WWF is working, joining forces to reduce threats from poor management and infrastructure development –for hydropower, navigation, agriculture or flood risk management-.Hydropower in Europe

 Less (Dams) is More